 - 1 ½ tsp Granulated Sugar

 ©No Spoon Necessary.
-All images and content are copyright protected.
+All images and content under copyright protection.
 Please do not use any images without prior permission.
-If you want to republish this recipe please do not list instructions, instead link directly back to this post.
+Please do not publish this recipe without prior consent.
+To reference this recipe, please link directly to this post.